Advertisement

 More importantly, elections in India are not decided by statewide vote aggregates.
 They are decided seat by seat.
 A statewide correlation between deletions and vote decline may indicate a pattern, but it cannot by itself establish electoral impact.

-To understand whether SIR materially altered the election outcome, the analysis therefore has to move from statewide trends to constituency-level contests: where exactly were deletions high, how narrow were victory margins, and in which seats could the removed or disputed voters plausibly have changed the result.
+To understand whether the SIR materially altered the election outcome, the analysis therefore has to move beyond statewide trends to constituency-level contests: examining the intensity of deletions across seats, their victory margins in previous elections, and whether the scale of deletions in specific constituencies was large enough to plausibly flip the result.

 Seats That Flipped

-Before the 2026 Assembly election, the AITC held 214 of the 293 seats (in the 294-member legislative assembly) that went to polls.
-This time, 129 of those seats had flipped to the BJP.
+Before the 2026 Assembly election, the AITC held 214 of the 293 seats (in the 294-member Legislative Assembly) that went to polls.
+This time, 129 of those seats flipped to the BJP.

-Of these 129 seats, the AITC saw its vote tally decline in absolute terms in 122 constituencies compared to 2021, a striking statistic that quickly fed allegations surrounding SIR-linked deletions.
+Of these 129 seats, the AITC saw its vote tally decline in absolute terms in 122 constituencies compared to 2021, a striking statistic that quickly fuelled allegations surrounding SIR-linked deletions.

 Advertisement

-A total of 122 constituencies met this criteria.
-It is to be noted that even in the remaining 7 seats (and in fact, even in the 80 seats that AITC won), SIR may have played a role in the final outcome.
-However, this analysis focuses on seats where there may be more imminent concerns amongst those questioning the exercise.
+A total of 122 constituencies met this criterion.
+It should be noted that even in the remaining seven seats (and, in fact, even in the 80 seats that the AITC won), the SIR may have played a role in the final outcome.
+However, this analysis focuses on seats where there may be more immediate concerns among those questioning the exercise.

 The BJP Surge Beyond SIR

-The analysis first isolates seats where any possible decline in AITC votes due to SIR would ultimately not have mattered, i.e. the gain in BJP’s votes would have been enough to erase the margin from 2021.
+The analysis first isolates seats where any possible decline in AITC votes due to the SIR would ultimately not have mattered, i.e., where the gain in the BJP’s votes would have been enough to erase the 2021 margin.

-Among the 122 flipped constituencies, according to the analysis, the BJP’s own rise in support was large enough to independently overturn the 2021 margin in 86 seats.
+Among the 122 flipped constituencies, the analysis found that the BJP’s own rise in support was large enough to independently overturn the 2021 margin in 86 seats.

 In other words, even if the AITC had retained all its previous voters, the BJP would still likely have won these constituencies because of the scale of its own vote expansion.

 The seat of Noapara illustrates this shift clearly.
 In 2021, the AITC had won the constituency by 26,710 votes.
-By 2026, the BJP improved its tally by 26,922 votes which was enough on its own to erase the earlier deficit.
+By 2026, the BJP had improved its tally by 26,922 votes, which was enough on its own to erase the earlier deficit.

 A similar trend appeared in Saptagram, where the BJP, after losing by nearly 10,000 votes in 2021, increased its tally by almost 19,000 votes in the latest election.

-These constituencies point to a larger political reality often overshadowed in the SIR debate: the BJP was not merely benefiting from deletions, but also substantially expanding its own electoral base across large parts of Bengal.
-One can argue why that happened (including potential additions to electoral rolls), but that is beyond the scope of the piece.
+These constituencies point to a larger political reality often overshadowed in the SIR debate: the BJP was not merely benefiting from deletions, but was also substantially expanding its own electoral base across large parts of Bengal.
+One can argue about why that happened (including potential additions to the electoral rolls), but that is beyond the scope of this piece.

 The Grey Zone